Thom Brooks: Academic career

+Research and contributions

 In 2013, Brooks wrote a report analysing the United Kingdom's new citizenship test.
 His report was titled "The 'Life in the United Kingdom test': Is It Unfit for Purpose?".
 He was highly critical of the test, concluding that it was "unfit for purpose".
 He criticised the test's focus on "British culture and history at the expense of practical knowledge".

 Brooks publishes widely on criminal justice and sentencing.
 His "unified theory of punishment" is noted as one of the top 100 Big Ideas for the Future in a report by RCUK.
 Brooks has written three books, edited two reports and 23 collections, published over 130 articles and 150 columns.
 His research on capital punishment is quoted and cited by the Connecticut Supreme Court lead decision in its case of State v.
 Santiago (Santiago II), 318 Conn.
 1, 105 (2015) abolishing capital punishment in Connecticut.
 In 2015, the Electoral Commission quotes Brooks in support of its proposed changes to the EU Referendum.
 They proposed changing the ballot choices to "Remain" and "Leave" and this was later accepted by the UK Government.

-Since 1 August 2016, he has been Head of the Durham Law School and the school's inaugural Dean.
-As Dean, Brooks introduced Chinese Law into the LLB and LLM curriculum alongside a new annual Chinese law summer school - the first ever in the UK and first time in English outside Asia.

 Brooks appears frequently on media, including television, radio and newspapers often discussing migration policy.
 He has been interviewed by Andrew Marr.

-Brooks is an Advisory Editor of the University of Bologna Law Review, a general student-edited law journal published by the Department of Legal Studies of the University of Bologna.
+Brooks is founding Editor of the Journal of Moral Philosophy which he led from 2003-2012, launched while he was a PhD student.
+He is also an Advisory Editor of the University of Bologna Law Review, a general student-edited law journal published by the Department of Legal Studies of the University of Bologna.

 Personal life

-Brooks has been a citizen of the United States since birth.
-In 2009, he gained indefinite leave to remain in the United Kingdom.
-He became a citizen of the United Kingdom in 2011, and therefore holds dual citizenship.
+Brooks has been a citizen of the United States since birth and became a citizen of the United Kingdom in 2011, becoming a dual citizenship holder.
 His report is cited several times in Parliamentary debates.
 Brooks has been called "the UK's leading expert on the citizenship test".
-His recommendations for reforming the test have been widely influential.

-Brooks is an advisor to the British Labour Party and member of the UNISON trade union.
-He is the chair of the Sedgefield and Fishburn branch of the Sedgefield Constituency Labour Party.
+Brooks is a member of the British Labour Party and the UNISON trade union.
+He has written about his view of the Labour Party's policy on immigration, including making a range of proposals on the topic.
 He has made past comments supporting New Labour and Sedgefield's Tony Blair, and supported Liz Kendall in the 2015 Labour leadership contest.
 He has championed party unity over factionalism.
-Brooks is a vocal supporter of Labour Leader Keir Starmer, whom he has supported since his election to Parliament in 2015.
-In 2022, Brooks published a Fabian Society pamphlet New Arrivals: A Fair Immigration System for Labour that presented a new model for a Labour-led post-Brexit points-based system modelled on Starmer's vision.
+Brooks is a vocal supporter of Labour Leader Keir Starmer.
+In 2022, Brooks published a Fabian Society pamphlet New Arrivals: A Fair Immigration System for Labour that presented a new model for a Labour-led post-Brexit points-based system.
+His report won the Fabian Society's Jenny Jeger Prize in 2022.

 Brooks writes columns for The Daily Telegraph, The Guardian, The Independent, LabourList, The Times and others often on immigration topics.